Loading...

 Portion Control

-Limit the number of chicken nuggets and french fries you consume in one sitting to reduce the overall impact on your blood sugar levels.
+Limit the number of chicken nuggets and the amount of French fries you consume in one sitting to reduce the overall carbohydrate load.

 Pair with Fiber-Rich Foods

-Add a side of vegetables like broccoli, carrots, or a mixed green salad to your meal.
-The fiber content in these foods can help slow down the absorption of carbohydrates.
+Add a side of non-starchy vegetables like broccoli, green beans, or a mixed salad to your meal.
+These can help slow down the absorption of sugars.

 Stay Hydrated